Coloring ideas for Newt

 Newts often have smooth, moist skin and can be brown, olive green, or orange with darker spots along their backs.
 Some even have bright yellow or red bellies.
 You can use shades of green, tan, or rusty orange for their bodies and make their spots stand out with darker browns or blacks.
 Their underwater world is a great chance to play with blues and greens for water and plants, plus a few bright colors for coral or pebbles.

-On the back of the page, why not try writing some fun facts about the Newt, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the Newt, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Newt?